Millennium History

 • Princess Sissi's Bidet

 Sissis bidet What you see in photo is the bidet belonged to the Empress of Austria Elisabeth of Bavaria , better known as Sissi.
-Yes, during the 19th century, personal hygiene she began to become more and more attentive and assiduous, starting, of course, with the highest strata of t
+Yes, during the 19th century, personal hygiene she began to become more and more attentive and assiduous, starting, of course, from the highest strata of t

 Sinking Titanic:a reconstruction Exactly 105 years have passed since the sinking of the Titanic, It sank into the icy waters of the Atlantic Ocean in the night between 14 and 15 April 1912, but has never stopped talking about this tragic and fascinating story at the same time, and even less in